dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 This uses the Rx v6 implementation of `Observable.Range`, but the two places where this uses extension methods (the call to `Select` and the call to the delegate-based `Subscribe` overload) will use the Rx v6 implementation, because that's what we specified in the `using` directives when importing the relevant namespaces.

 So it's possible to make it work, but we consider this to be confusing and painful.
 You should only really need to use the `extern alias` mechanism if something somewhere has gone horribly wrong.
 We don't want to make it the norm in Rx usage.
-And it wouldn't be for simple applications that use Rx directly.
+Admittedly, it wouldn't be for simple applications that use Rx directly.
 But it would become necessary any time you have indirect references to versions of Rx from both sides of this alleged 'clean break'.

 The only way to avoid this would be to change not just the NuGet package names but also all the namespaces.
 (Even this still has the potential to cause confusion if any file ends up needing to us namespaces from both worlds.)
 That somewhat resembles what the Azure SDK team did a few years back: they introduced a new set of libraries under a completely different set of namespaces.
 There was no attempt at or pretence of continuity.
 New NuGet packages were released, and the old ones they replaced have gradually been deprecated.